tjasika/Diary-App/README.md

 ![Screenshot of the project interface](assets/screenshot6.png) Data manipulation is handled through the POST routes.
 The /newentry route accepts form data to insert a new entry into the database, including the user ID, title, content, and date.
 If the user does not specify a date, the current date is automatically assigned.
 The route also validates that the content is not empty before saving.
 The /delete-entry route allows users to delete an entry by its ID, ensuring the entry belongs to the logged-in user.
 Once deleted, this action cannot be undone.
 Both routes handle errors gracefully and redirect the user appropriately upon success or failure.

+### Later changes
+I decided to add the option for the user to upload a photo, with a *file* input type.
+Because the images are saved to the database as a *longblob* datatype, I had to use binary data manipulation, for which I used the help of ChatGPT.

 ### Possible improvements
 - [ ] Responsive design
 - [ ] Filtering entries (e.g. by date)